 Menus at Sea: Passage on the Tenyo Maru, 1918

-Launched from Mitsubishi’s Nagasaki shipyards in 1908, the S.S.
-Tenyo Maru was Japan’s first turbine-driven steamship, a triumph of early twentieth-century engineering and design.
-Her debut was heralded in the Pacific Commercial Advertiser of Honolulu as a “palatial liner,” built to bridge East and West with unprecedented speed and refinement.
+Launched from Mitsubishi's Nagasaki shipyards in 1908, the S.S.
+Tenyo Maru was among Japan's earliest large turbine-driven passenger liners, a significant achievement in early twentieth-century engineering and design.
+Her debut was heralded in the Pacific Commercial Advertiser of Honolulu as a "palatial liner," built to bridge East and West with unprecedented speed and refinement.

 A contemporary report published in 1915 described Japan's new turbine vessels, Tenyo Maru among them, as "ingenious mechanical contrivances" combining electrical and steam propulsion.
 Power moved through the ship at nearly 350 revolutions per minute, allowing smooth maneuvering and exceptional efficiency at sea.
 Modernity, in this instance, was not theoretical.
 It was operational.